NetworkManager/NetworkManager-ci/README.md

      * various scripts used for driving tests
      * the most interesting are tags that are used for preparing and cleaning environment
      * we have unit tests for version_control here, libs for tags, run for running commands, etc
-  * nmcli dir
-	* all non nmtui tests are here in feature files in features directory
-    * runtest.sh script (link to run/runtest.sh)
-      * the main driver of tests
-      * execution of test looks like: `nmcli/./runtest.sh test_name`
   * features dir
+    * scenarios dir
       * sets of features in .feature files
       * test itself will be described deeper later on
     * environment.py script
       * script driving setup and teardown of each test
       * includes nmci/tags.py to be more readable
       * collects all logs and creates html log
-    * features/steps dir
+    * steps dir
       * all steps (aka test lines) are defined here
       * strictly python, with paramterized decorators used in features itself
  	  * categorized into various functional areas like bond_bridge_team/connection/commands, etc
-  * nmtui dir
-    * the same as above, soon to be merged with nmcli
   * prepare dir
     * various scripts for preparing environment
     * vethsetup.sh